ese-msc/c-primer/_sources/part_one/03_simple_math.md

 # Some Numerical Examples

 Now that we've seen a C++ program at its most basic, let's look at some more useful examples.
-Again we're going to start from code you've already seen working in Python and convert it into C++
+Again we're going to start from code you've probably already seen working in Python and convert it into C++ instead.

 ## A prime calculator